evergreen-ci/spruce/README.md

 ### Requirements

-You must be on the `main` Branch if deploying to prod.
+You must be on the `main` branch if deploying to prod.

-A `.cmdrc.json` file is required to deploy because it sets the environment variables that the application needs in production and staging environments.
+An `.env-cmdrc.json` file is required to deploy because it sets the environment variables that the application needs in production and staging environments.
 See [Environment Variables](#environment-variables) section for more info about this file.